Find a Cheaper Electricity Provider and Save Money in 2025!

 2. Grants Available

 Grants are available for solar panels unlike for other renewable energy.
-The SEAI grants and significantly reduces the upfront cost for your solar panels so you don’t have to worry too much about prices.
+The SEAI grants significantly reduces the upfront cost for your solar panels so you don’t have to worry too much about prices.

 3. Good Return on Investment

 Since your return on your investment will be over 20%, that’s a really great return after you’ve made the money back.
-You’ll have a lot more income to spend on other things.

 4. Better for the Environment

 Naturally, investing in your own solar panels is the best way to invest in renewable energy for the rest of Ireland.
 It’s also one of the best ways that you can do your bit for the environment.
-Solar panels also help reduce Ireland's overall carbon emissions to meet our Paris Agreement targets.

 What About the Solar Panel Cons? ❌